django-cas-ng/django-cas-ng/README.rst

     :target: https://travis-ci.org/mingchen/django-cas-ng

-``django-cas-ng`` is CAS (Central Authentication Service) client implementation.
+``django-cas-ng`` is Central Authentication Service (CAS) client implementation.
-This project inherit from `django-cas`_.
-`django-cas`_ is not updated since 2013-4-1.
-This project will include new bugfix and new feature development.
+This project inherits from `django-cas`_ (which has not been updated since April 2013).
+The NG stands for "next generation".
+Our fork will include bugfixes and new features contributed by the community.

 Features
 --------

-- Support CAS_ version 1.0, 2.0 and 3.0.
+- Supports CAS_ versions 1.0, 2.0 and 3.0.
-- Support Django 1.5, 1.6, 1.7 with `User custom model`_
+- Supports Django 1.5, 1.6, 1.7 with `User custom model`_
+- Most probably it will work with Django 1.8 too (some of our developers use it with this version), but we don't run automated tests to confirm that (yet).
-- Support Python 2.7, 3.x
+- Supports Python 2.7, 3.x

 Installation